mlh123/BlogPostings/_posts/2021-02-16-whats-all-the-buzz-about.md

 We though we'd use this as our tagline, because it's the truth and something we're very proud about.
 Don't let the haters bring you down, we haven't and look at us now!

-By using this, it shows that we belive in our recipe book and so, to show its prominence, we placed it in its own personal sphere (we tried a hexagon, but it just wouldn't work as somethings are just not meant to be).
+By using this, it illustrates that we belive in our recipe book and so, to show its prominence, we placed it in its own personal sphere (we tried a hexagon, but it just wouldn't work as somethings are just not meant to be).
 If it were a print recipe book, we decided that it would have been a scented sticker, can you guess the scent?

 ![](../uploads/screenshot-2021-04-05-at-19.37.13.png)